 Recommended Breda Genetics panel for this condition:

-Lissencephaly, which means ‘smooth brain’, is a rare disorder which affects the formation of the brain between the 12th and the 24th week of gestation.
+Lissencephaly, which means ‘smooth brain’, is a rare disorder that affects the formation of the brain between the 12th and the 24th week of gestation.
 It is a congenital cephalic disorder that stems from damaged or abnormal development of the nervous system in fetuses and prevents the formation of gyri (folds) and sulci (grooves) in the cerebrum.
 It is associated with developmental problems in children, shorting their lifespan.

 Abnormal neuronal migration